 When using the APTT for this purpose, the factors influencing the test should be kept in mind.
-General considerations are listed below:
+General considerations are listed below.

 - A. Time of collection is important since the in-vivo half-life of unfractionated heparin is approximately 1.5 hours.
-When it is administered, it has an immediate anticoagulant effect but the degree of this effect decreases rapidly with time.
+When it is administered, it has an immediate anticoagulant effect but its efficacy decreases rapidly with time.
 This is especially apparent with intermittent single intravenous injections. - B. The anticoagulant used for sample collection can alter test results. - C. Platelet factor 4, a heparin neutralizing factor in platelet alpha-granules, can be released by platelet aggregation or damage.
 To prevent this occurrence in-vitro, the specimen should be collected with a minimum of trauma.
-Cold temperatures are known to induce platelet aggregation and release platelet factor 4; therefore, centrifugation at room temperature is recommended for heparin studies. - D. Using APTT to monitor unfractionated heparin therapy is time-dependent.
+Cold temperatures are known to induce platelet aggregation and release platelet factor 4; therefore, centrifugation at room temperature is recommended for heparin studies. - D. Using the APTT to monitor unfractionated heparin therapy is time-dependent.
 Delay in testing samples will result in prolonged APTT determinations.
 Therefore, it is imperative that the testing on all samples be performed as soon as possible. - E. Increased contact activation times may result in prolonged APTT in plasma containing heparin.
-It is imperative that the optimal heating-activation time of the ACTIN-plasma mixture be rigidly standardized.
+There is great variability of the APTT in heparinized plasma with different lengths of activation time.
+It is imperative that the optimal heating-activation time of the ACTIN FSL-plasma mixture be rigidly standardized.

-- F. Different test systems (i.e. manual, photo-optical, etc.) will exhibit variable heparin sensitivity.
-Interchanging of test systems should be avoided. - G. Baseline data on the APTT of each patient before the start of therapy should be established where feasible to determine the respective patient APTT as it relates to the normal range established for the test in that laboratory. - H. Studies have shown variability in original estimates of the quality of unfractionated heparin from different sources and different manufacturers.
+- F. Different test systems (i.e., manual, photo-optical, etc.) exhibit variable heparin sensitivity.
+Interchanging of test systems should be avoided. - G. Baseline data on the APTT of each patient before the start of therapy should be established where feasible to determine the respective patient APTT as it relates to the laboratory normal range established for the test in that laboratory. - H. Studies have shown variability in original estimates of the quality of unfractionated heparin from different sources and different manufacturers.
 In-vivo reactivity varies with the type of heparin administered, the metabolism of the individual and other co-administrated medications. - I. Because the APTT can vary with technique, method, equipment, reagent lot and heparin used, each laboratory must establish its own therapeutic ranges, or verify them whenever one or more of the aforementioned variables is changed.
 This can be done by simultaneously determining the APTT and the heparin concentration for samples from patients receiving heparin therapy.
-A doseresponse curve can be calculated from the data using regression analysis, and the APTT range corresponding to a heparin concentration of 0.3 to 0.7 U/mL (by a factor Xa inhibition assay) can be derived.
+A doseresponse curve can be calculated from the data using regression analysis, and the APTT range corresponding to a heparin concentration of 0.3 to 0.7 U/mL (by a factor FXa inhibition assay) can be derived 4.5.12.